-Traditional courses are now pretty rare and the only universities still teaching in this way are Oxford, Cambridge and St Andrews.
+Traditional courses are now pretty rare and the only universities still teaching in this way are Oxford, Cambridge and St. Andrews.

-There is a distinctive pre-clinical / clinical divide and the pre-clinical years are taught rigidly in subjects.
-In some of these universities you have to apply again for the clinical course; for example, at St. Andrews, they only teach the pre-clinical course and you have to move somewhere else (often Manchester) for the clinical years.
+There is a distinctive pre-clinical/clinical divide and the pre-clinical years are taught rigidly in subjects.
+In some of these universities you have to apply again for the clinical course; for example, at St. Andrews they only teach the pre-clinical course and you have to move somewhere else (often Manchester) for the clinical years.

 This type of course suits the scientifically minded student as you can lose motivation due to the lack of patient contact in the first few years.
-This type of degree offers more scope for academic reading and is generally taught mostly by lectures and tutorials.
+This type of degree offers more scope for academic reading and is generally taught mostly in lectures and tutorials.

 The majority of UK schools use systems-based teaching (e.g. Birmingham and Leeds).
 Seeing the direct uses of the information can enhance student motivation.
 It does, however, leave the student to make important links between systems using their own initiative.